 Slow Cooker Mushroom Barley Stew

 - Dice the onion and garlic, slice the carrots and celery, and quarter the mushrooms.
 If you are prepping this in advance to make at a later time, add these ingredients to a freezer bag with the dry barley.
-Label with the other ingredients you need and how long it will cook in the crockpot.
-Put it in the freezer and pull it out to thaw a day before you want to make the meal.
+Add a label with the other ingredients you need and how long it will cook in the crockpot.
+Put it in the freezer and pull it out to thaw in the fridge a day before or the morning of the day you want to make the meal.

-- Add the veggies and barley to the slow cooker with the broth, bay leaf, and dried thyme.
+- Add the veggies and barley to the slow cooker with the broth, bay leaf, dried thyme, and salt.
 Stir, cover, and cook for 3-4 hours on high or 6-8 hours on low.